openthread/ot-docs/site/en/reference/cli/concepts/udp.md

 ### `linksecurity` command

-The `udp linksecurity` command can be used to enable or disable data-link level security for messages.
+The `udp linksecurity` command can be used to enable or disable data-link layer security for messages.

 ## Send a Message Between Two Nodes